SHORT STORY 11

 Osip stopped and looked at me.
-"What I think...
-Is captain should know better!"
+"What I think.
+Captain should know better!"

-"Crew found a breach.
-Radio a mayday.
-Another ship rescue them.
+"Crew find breach.
+Radio mayday.
+Other ship save them.
 Ship left to sink," Osip speculated with distinct logic.
 "We should not be here!"

 "Jesus!"
-Osip yelled, lunging back from a door that he had just kicked in.
-Swinging my flashlight into the tiny cabin, I was repulsed my the stench of bodily fluids.
+Osip yelled, lunging back from the door that he had just bashed in.
+Swinging my flashlight into the tiny cabin, I was repulsed by the stench of bodily fluids.
 Mostly the stink of old spit and bad breath.
-But our flashlights focused on what was balled up in the corner.
-Like some Mayan mummy, a man was plastered in hundred of pieces of paper.
-At least five discarded bible covers lay about the floor.
-The paper-mache cocoon looked solid and spread right out onto the walls, securing the incarcerated occupant to the corner despite the rocking ship.
+Our flashlights focused on what was balled up in the corner.
+Like some Mayan mummy, a man was plastered within hundreds of pieces of paper.
+At least five discarded Bible covers lay about the floor.
+The paper-mache cocoon looked solid and spread right out onto the walls, securing the incarcerated occupant to the corner.
 His legs were sealed up close to his chest.
 His hands covered his face, which was the only part left exposed.
-Osip stepped carefully into the cabin, reaching slowly out – when suddenly we both heard the cocoon begin to cry.
+Osip stepped carefully into the cabin, slowly reaching out – when suddenly we both heard the cocoon begin to cry.
 He was still alive!
-Swearing in Russian, Osip tore at the pages on the wall in an attempt to free the man, but occupant instantly began screeching!
+Swearing in Russian, Osip tore at the pages on the wall in an attempt to free the man, but the occupant instantly began screeching!
 He didn't want our help.
-He had done this to himself.
+This guy had done this to himself.

 Shaking his head, Osip backed way, pulling out his radio.
-"We get the captain."
+"We get captain."

-But there was either no reception or something had happened to the captain.
-Quickly retracing out steps back up to the bridge, we found Captain Grant leaning over a laptop, watching some old video footage of crewmen working the deck on the ship.
+But there was either no reception or something had happened to Captain Grant.
+Quickly retracing our steps back to the bridge, we found our miserable captain leaning over a laptop, watching video footage of crewmen working the deck on the ship.

 "What's that?"
-I asked, as we all braced ourselves when the ship heaved harder than before.
-"What did you find, Captain Catastrophe?"
+I asked, as we all braced ourselves while the ship heaved harder than before.

 "It's all in Norwegian.
-But the equipment is used to survey the sea floor."
+But the equipment is for survey the sea floor."

 "Psychotic," I added.
 "You speak Norwegian?"

 On our way back to the crew quarters, the captain relayed his findings, "They struck something last night.
-The submersibles they were dragging, caught on something and it stopped the entire ship where it was.
-The water is not so deep around the Dogger Bank."
+The submersibles dragging behind caught on something.
+It stopped the entire ship where it was.
+The water's not so deep around here at Dogger Bank."

 "Honestly, I don't know shit.
-It was his obsession, not mine."
+It's his obsession, not mine."

-"What do you think they found here?"
+"What do you think they found?"
 Captain Grant insisted.

-"What do you know of such things?"
+"What you know of such things?"
 Osip demanded.

 "Seriously, this isn't my fucking fetish.
-It's Samuel's expertise."
+It's Samuel's thing."

-"Back before the water rose, people lived out here.
+"Back before the water rose, people lived out here, right.
 It was dry land.
-Samuel reckons places like Stonehenge weren't built as sites of worship, but as places where evil spirits were buried.
+Samuel reckons places like Stonehenge weren't built as sites of worship, but as places where evil shit was buried.
 You know, big stones hold down bad things.
-His pet conspiracy theory is that the people who built these megaliths needed some real hardcore fucking motivation.
+He's got this pet-conspiracy-theory, that the people who built these megaliths needed some real hardcore fucking motivation.
 The kind of energy put into erecting these stones should have been put into defenses or food.
-He says it was a way of protecting themselves from...
-I don't fucking know.
-Anyway.
-The seafloor is flat as fuck, isn't it?
-Well, if you're dragging a net or whatever, and it suddenly gets caught in some fifty ton stone, that's bound to fuck up your day, isn't it?"
+He reckons it was a way of protecting themselves from, I don't fucking know.
+But the seafloor here's flat as fuck, isn't it?
+If you're dragging a net or whatever, and it suddenly gets caught in some fifty-ton stone, that's bound to fuck up your day, isn't it?
+Isn't it?!"

-"We would have found such standing stones by now," the captain dismissed.
+"We would have found such stones by now," the captain dismissed.
 "These waters are thoroughly known,"